cheef123/Salary-Management/README.md

 assumption: strictly either + or - in url, column names no capitalisation

 todo: need take care of possible exceptions when calling the getUsers (out of list index etc)

+To build the Angular application, it is required to install the pagination dependency.
+Go to Node.js command prompt, cd to the folder of interest and type in the following command: ```npm i ngx-pagination```